-Juniors and sophomores taking Honors and Advanced Placement courses should register for the Preliminary SAT / National Merit Scholarship Qualifying Test, which is a program cosponsored by the College Board and the National Merit Scholarship Corporation (NMSC).
+In October, all juniors and sophomores will take the Preliminary SAT / National Merit Scholarship Qualifying Test, at no cost, which is a program cosponsored by the College Board and the National Merit Scholarship Corporation (NMSC).
 It’s a standardized test that provides firsthand practice for the SAT.
-It also gives you a chance to enter NMSC scholarship programs and gain access to college and career planning tools.
+It also gives students a chance to enter NMSC scholarship programs and gain access to college and career planning tools.
 The PSAT/NMSQT measures critical reading skills, math problem-solving skills, and writing skills.
-You have developed these skills over many years, both in and out of school.
-This test doesn’t require you to recall specific facts from your classes.
+Students have developed these skills over many years, both in and out of school.
+This test doesn’t require students to recall specific facts from their classes.
 The most common reasons for taking the PSAT/NMSQT are to:

-- Receive feedback on your strengths and weaknesses on skills necessary for college study.
-You can then focus your preparation on those areas that could most benefit from additional study or practice.
+- Receive feedback on strengths and weaknesses on skills necessary for college study.
+Students can then focus their preparation on those areas that could most benefit from additional study or practice.

-- See how your performance on an admissions test might compare with that of others applying to college.
+- See how students’ performance on an admissions test might compare with that of others applying to college.

 - Enter the competition for scholarships from NMSC (grade 11).

-- Receive information from colleges when you check “yes” to Student Search Service.
+- Receive information from colleges when they check “yes” to Student Search Service.